doriang102/doriang102.github.io/_posts/2017-07-04-Introduction-To-Regression.md

 - 1) The outcome variable $$y$$ follows a linear trend with the data $$X$$.
 - 2) The residuals, $$y - \beta \cdot \mathbf{x}$$ are normally distributed with mean zero and constant variance.
 - 3) Correlated features don't preclude the existence of solutions to the linear regression problem, but they cause issues with instability of the coefficients, and can potentially impact perfomance.
+We can fix this via regularization though, and we will cover this in the next post.

 In the next post, we will look into methods of regularization and how it can help with over fitting models.
 We will also look at standard data preparation techniques that are needed for regularization, or any kind of interpretability even without regularization.